One canonical URL per service

 Government, court, courier, registry, notary, apostille, or authority charges are treated as actuals wherever applicable.

 Yes.
-The intake can capture India-side representative details, but authorization or power-of-attorney documents may be required depending on the service and authority involved.
+The intake can capture India-side representative details.
+Depending on the service and authority involved, authorization, identity proof, or power-of-attorney documents may be required.

-Where available, international hard-copy delivery is treated as an actual cost.
-Users can also select soft-copy delivery or delivery to an India-side representative.
+Where available, international hard-copy delivery is handled as an actual cost.
+Users can also choose soft-copy delivery or delivery to an India-side representative.

 No. Barrister24 supports intake, document handling, payment tracking, and factual advocate profile discovery.
 Outcomes depend on facts, documents, law, authority process, and independent professional assessment.

-The service page shows the payable amount before payment after service details, delivery choices, and applicable actuals are reviewed.
+The service flow shows the payable amount before payment after service details, delivery choices, and applicable actuals are reviewed.

 Barrister24 is a legal technology platform operated by Vidhivrtti Solutions LLP.
 It is not a law firm, does not advertise advocates, does not rank advocates, and does not guarantee outcomes.
 Profile and service information is provided for structured intake and informational discovery only.